reard96/supply-lynx/ABOUT.md

 If something fulfills these three criteria, it is money.
 In short, _if a sufficient number of people believe something to be money - and use it as a medium of exchange, a unit of account, and a store of value - it **is** money._

 ## Introduction to smart contracts
-REWORD: Smart contracts help you exchange money, property, shares, or anything of value in a transparent, conflict-free way while avoiding the services of a middleman.

-The best way to describe smart contracts is to compare the technology to a vending machine.
-Ordinarily, you would go to a lawyer or a notary, pay them, and wait while you get the document.
-With smart contracts, you simply drop a bitcoin into the vending machine (i.e. ledger), and your escrow, driver’s license, or whatever drops into your account.
-More so, smart contracts not only define the rules and penalties around an agreement in the same way that a traditional contract does, but also automatically enforce those obligations.

-a program enforces the contract built into the code
+Historically, contracts have been written and interpreted by human beings.
+Smart contracts are written in code.
+When certain conditions defined in the contract are met, the contract will automatically execute, and ownership of an asset is transferred, money is distributed...whatever the smart contracts says will happen, happens.

+## Ethereum
-Ethereum is a cryptocurrency that allows smart contracts to be coded into its blockchain.
-Ethereum is known as the msot popular blockchain for devlopers because of its ease of use and the many applications that can be built on it.
+Ethereum is a cryptocurrency that easily allows smart contracts to be coded into its blockchain.
+For this reason, many applications can be built on it and it is the most popular blockchain for developers.
+Lynx's smart contract marketplace was built using the Ethereum blockchain.

 ### Further reading
 - [3b1b explains how cryptocurrencies work](https://www.youtube.com/watch?v=bBC-nXj3Ng4&vl=en)